wing5wong/artisan-whs-static/source/_news/2020-12-10_suzuki-series-whanganui-riders-have-ordinary-start-to-2020-international-series-in-taupō.md

 His Barracks Racing Team team-mate, Luca Durning, rode well on debut in the 600 Supersport and got a personal best time in qualifying at Taupō, finishing 8th in race one.
 In race two he had mechanical issues and was further back in the pack than planned.
 Durning also rode in the Supersport 300 class where he finished a creditable 6th in both races.

-Meanwhile, former Whanganui racer Caleb Gilmore, now living in Christchurch, shares the lead in the Supersport 300 class with Timaru's Harry Parker and has the outright lead in the Gixxer 150 class.
+Meanwhile, former Whanganui racer **Caleb Gilmore**, now living in Christchurch, shares the lead in the Supersport 300 class with Timaru's Harry Parker and has the outright lead in the Gixxer 150 class.

 Whanganui's only other rider in the superbike class, Jayden Carrick (Suzuki GSX-R1000), did not compete in round one after suffering an eye injury at work a week ago.
 He will, however, be fit to race at Manfield this weekend.